RenanFG/GenshinHub/README.md

 # GenshinHub
 project for js practice.

-GenshinHub are tools for team building in genshin impact.
+GenshinHub is a compilation of tools for team building in genshin impact.

+Current working on: Team power calculation.